 - Use the disinfectant wipes provided and wipe down the table top before and after lessons or self-study in the tutorial / seminar rooms and labs, to ensure surfaces are clean and ready for the next user.

 - Anti-microbial coating has been applied on the touchscreens and on all audio-visual equipment in the lecture theatres, tutorial rooms and labs.

 - During lessons, students should sit with your assigned discussion/work groups, and minimise intermingling between groups.

 - To facilitate better safe distancing, students are requested to only go to academic areas or schools when there are scheduled lessons or lab sessions.

-- Employees and contract workers whose work must be done on campus will be allowed to return to campus.
-This includes those who conduct/ support in-person classes, provide other essential services, such as student counselling, IT support, lab-based support, campus housing, facilities management, or access lab-based equipment, or have projects and tasks that cannot be done remotely.
+- Employees and contract workers whose work require their physical presence on campus will continue to do so.
+This includes and is not limited to those who conduct/support in-person classes, provide other essential services, such as student counselling, IT support, lab-based support, campus housing, facilities management, or access lab-based equipment, or have projects and tasks that cannot be done remotely.

 - Researchers who require access to specialised equipment/resources on campus may return to their workplace on a need-to basis.
 Please note all regulations and laws pertaining to safety and research are still in force.

 - Employees and researchers who face any difficulties are advised to speak to their supervisor or HR partner directly, so that a solution can be worked out together.